-1 concerns have been expressed on behalf of the Fergusons 2 and Crawfords about the Secretary and Deputy Secretary 3 to this Inquiry.
-Those concerns are expressly based on 4 the perception that their presence might be unfair 5 rather than any actual event.
-The Slavin family have 6 a different position, which I understand to be one of 7 seeking reassurance that if the Secretary and 8 Deputy Secretary remain in post, the Department will be 9 given no illicit advantage or forewarning which would 10 improve their position against that of any other 11 relevant party to the Inquiry.
-12 In my paper in December I explained the roles of 13 the Secretary and Deputy Secretary.
-I want to put on 14 record my gratitude to them for the integrity, 15 commitment and unstinting support which each of them has 16 given to the Inquiry since November.
-I do not want them 17 to leave; on the contrary, I believe it is a positive 18 benefit to me to have these people with their knowledge 19 of the local Health Service working with me.
-I repeat 20 and emphasise the plain fact that their role is 21 managerial and administrative only.
-For instance, IT 22 requirements and resources, funding.
-The legal team 23 will deal with any substantive issues, such as 24 procedure, document-gathering, witnesses and evidence.
-25 All of those issues will go through me,
+concerns have been expressed on behalf of the Fergusons and Crawfords about the Secretary and Deputy Secretary to this Inquiry.
+Those concerns are expressly based on the perception that their presence might be unfair rather than any actual event.
+The Slavin family have a different position, which I understand to be one of seeking reassurance that if the Secretary and 8 Deputy Secretary remain in post, the Department will be 9 given no illicit advantage or forewarning which would 10 improve their position against that of any other 11 relevant party to the Inquiry.
+In my paper in December I explained the roles of 12 13 the Secretary and Deputy Secretary.
+I want to put on 14

+In my paper in December I explained the roles of the Secretary and Deputy Secretary.
+I want to put on record my gratitude to them for the integrity, commitment and unstinting support which each of them has given to the Inquiry since November.
+I do not want them to leave; on the contrary, I believe it is a positive benefit to me to have these people with their knowledge of the local Health Service working with me.
+I repeat and emphasise the plain fact that their role is managerial and administrative only.
+For instance, IT requirements and resources, funding.
+The legal team will deal with any substantive issues, such as procedure, document-gathering, witnesses and evidence.
+All of those issues will go through me,

-1 Ms Anyadike-Danes or Ms Chamberlain.
-I could refer to 2 the fact that there is a Civil Service Code of Ethics 3 which binds the Secretary and Deputy Secretary.
-I could 4 also refer to the fact that it would be a disciplinary 5 offence, almost certainly of gross misconduct, for them 6 to behave in any improper way.
-I could also refer to 7 the fact that it could even be a criminal offence 8 contrary to the 1972 Order for them to behave in a way 9 which obstructed the work of the Inquiry.
-I do not 10 believe that it should be necessary for me to do so, 11 because from working with them over the last few months, 12 I have no doubt about their commitment and integrity.
-13 It is not my intention to seek to have them replaced 14 on the basis of any of the legal representations which 15 have been made to me.
-16 Having said that, I do recognise the fact that all 17 three families must feel bruised and distrustful as 18 a result of their tragic experiences.
-But I invite 19 the families to accept my reassurances about 20 the Secretary and the Deputy Secretary, and I invite 21 them to reconsider their objections.
-22 I turn now to deal with some of the particular 23 issues about procedure.
-24 In terms of document gathering, we have to date 25 received approximately 80 lever-arch files of papers
+- Ms Anyadike-Danes or Ms Chamberlain.
+I could refer to the fact that there is a Civil Service Code of Ethics which binds the Secretary and Deputy Secretary.
+I could also refer to the fact that it would be a disciplinary offence, almost certainly of gross misconduct, for them to behave in any improper way.
+I could also refer to the fact that it could even be a criminal offence 8 contrary to the 1972 Order for them to behave in a way 9 which obstructed the work of the Inquiry.
+I do not 10 believe that it should be necessary for me to do so, because from working with them over the last few months, 11 12 I have no doubt about their commitment and integrity.
+13 It is not my intention to seek to have them replaced on the basis of any of the legal representations which 14 have been made to me.
+15 16 Having said that, I do recognise the fact that all 17 three families must feel bruised and distrustful as a result of their tragic experiences.
+But I invite 18 19 the families to accept my reassurances about 20 the Secretary and the Deputy Secretary, and I invite them to reconsider their objections.
+21 22 I turn now to deal with some of the particular - In terms of document gathering, we have to date received approximately 80 lever-arch files of papers issues about procedure.